By Susannah Hume, King’s College London & Behavioural Insights Team |

 Small things can have a big impact on our lives.
-A transport museum visit might inspire you to become a train driver, while watching CSI might spark the idea of a career in forensics.
-Psychologists have known this for a while–that the way we interact with the world is influenced by many contextual factors, noticed and unnoticed.
+A transport museum visit might change the course of a young person’s life by inspiring them to become a train driver, while for another watching CSI might spark the idea of a career in forensics.
+Psychologists have known this for a while–that the choices we make are influenced by a complex array of factors, many of which we might not even notice.

 However, when we’re designing policies, we often don’t consider these factors–we assume that the people we’re trying to influence are ‘rational’ in the economic sense: they weigh up the pros and cons of all their options before choosing that which, on balance, is best for them.
 And if the choices made don’t align with what we expect, then we look at the big levers for solutions: regulation, funding and fees, and information.

-We tell the young person who wants to be a train driver to apply their skills to an engineering degree instead, because they can get a bursary and they’ll earn more at the other end; or the young person who’s applied to a forensic science course that studying chemistry will give them more flexibility.
+We offer a bursary to the young person who wants to be a train driver to apply their skills to an engineering degree instead; or tell the young person who’s applied to a forensic science course that studying chemistry will give them more flexibility.

 And nothing changes.

 What we’ve assumed is an information gap is actually something else–not only about the information itself, but the way in which it was given, and often the context in which it was received.
-This matters particularly for widening participation efforts, because the context will often depend significantly on a student’s background.
+Difficult-to-imagine future financial benefits listed on a website cannot compete with the feeling of standing in the driver’s cab of a museum train, imagining the horizon stretching out in front of you.

 Behavioural insights and BIT

-Whilst our behaviour may not seem rational to an outside observer, these ‘irrationalities’ can be remarkably consistent across individuals.
-Often, they result from systematic rules of thumb (or, ‘heuristics’), which we use to simplify complicated decisions we face.
-The work of Daniel Kahneman and Amos Tversky systematised and quantified some of these systematic deviations from the predictions of standard microeconomic models, while the work of Thaler and Sunstein, which Anne-Marie has already written about, started the work of bridging the gap between the academic insights and their practical applications.
+Whilst our behaviour may not seem rational to an Econ (or policy-maker), these ‘irrationalities’ can be remarkably consistent across individuals.
+Often, they result from systematic rules of thumb–‘heuristics’–that we use to simplify complicated decisions we face.
+The work of Daniel Kahneman and Amos Tversky systematised and quantified some of these systematic deviations from the predictions of standard microeconomic models, while the work of Thaler and Sunstein, which Anne-Marie has already mentioned, started the work of bridging the gap between the academic insights and their practical applications.

 The Behavioural Insights Team, which started life in 2010 inside No. 10 Downing Street, was the world’s first government institution dedicated to systematically applying these insights from the behavioural sciences to improve public policy.
 We’re now a social purpose company with offices around the world, working in almost every policy area, and with 20 governments worldwide.
 Our approach has two pillars: